Aliases for TDG Gene

 GeneCards Summary for TDG Gene

 TDG (Thymine DNA Glycosylase) is a Protein Coding gene.
 Diseases associated with TDG include toxic diffuse goiter and xeroderma pigmentosum, group c.
-Among its related pathways are Transport to the Golgi and subsequent modification and Gene Expression.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Pyrimidine metabolism (REACTOME).
 GO annotations related to this gene include protein homodimerization activity and protein domain specific binding.

 UniProtKB/Swiss-Prot for TDG Gene